linkerd/website/linkerd.io/content/blog/linkerd-vs-istio-benchmarks-2021.md

 the CPU at the data plane, while delivering 1/3rd the additional median latency and 1/8th the additional maximum latency of Istio.

+It's notable that Linkerd's worst-case latency at 200 RPS was worse than at 2,000 RPS.
+This may be due to network interference during the course of the experiment.
+In the future, we may want to alter the criteria for outlier detection; for now, in the interests of transparency, we are reporting these results as is.

 Comparing these results to those of the earlier experiments almost 6 months ago, a few highlights stand out: